PythonCharmers/autoporter/README.md

 -------
 write a script that takes a package name as an argument and does this:

 1. Py3?: Examines whether it already has the Python 3 (or 3.3 or 3.4) trove classifier.
 If so, exit.
 DONE in ``tests/test_package.py`` (Chee Ming).
-TODO: modularize, refactor

 2. GitHub?: Examines whether there is a github link on the PyPI page.
 If not, exit.
 DONE in ``tests/test_package.py``.
-TODO: modularize, refactor

 3. Env: Creates a virtualenv for the package